Handstand training is AWESOME for pole dancers.

 Finally, a pair of low parallettes are a great tool if you struggle with wrist issues in your handstands.
 They basically put the wrists in a more neutral position by taking away that 90 degree angle.

 Including parallette handstands in your handstand training programme will allow you to spend more time upside down so you can practice the other elements of your handstand without overtraining the wrists.

 Like anything worth doing properly, handstands take time to master.
 HAVE PATIENCE and give your body the time it needs to get with the programme!

 Happy handstanding! 🙂 And please, please look after your wrists!

 Remember, I am a strength coach, not a physio!
-If you have a wrist injury or even an old injury from the past, orrrr if you are having acute or nagging pain or numbness in the wrists (which might indicate an injury)—you should seek proper medical advice from a doctor or physio before trying any of the recommendations in this blog!
+If you have a wrist injury or even an old injury from the past, orrrr if you are having acute or nagging pain or numbness in the wrists —you should seek proper medical advice from a doctor or physio before trying any of the recommendations in this blog!

 Content on this website is provided for educational/informational purposes only.
 It is not a substitute for professional medical advice.
 You should consult your Doctor or Health Care Professional before doing any exercises or fitness programs to determine if they are right for your needs.